220103JavaFS/project-2-synergy-tokamak-backend/README.md

 * View a list of  the most popular satellites of the user base.
 * Make a comment about a satellite.
 * Display comments by satellite

-To-do list:
-* Refactor Code for more modular design
-* Allow a user to view other user's profile
-* Incorporate satellite images via usage of multiple APIs (e.g Google map API)
-* Ability to like/dislike  comments with respective buttons